derekschultz/job-worker/DESIGN.md

 1. Upon initiation of a job, the output is captured and written into a shared buffer in memory.
 This is achieved by employing the `os/exec` package's `Cmd.StdoutPipe` and `Cmd.StderrPipe` methods.
 These methods return `io.ReadCloser` instances that can be read to capture the command's output.

-2. Each client that requests to stream the job's output is provided with a reader that commences at its current read position in the buffer.
-This is facilitated by maintaining a map that links client IDs to read positions.
+2. When a client requests to stream the job's output, it is added to a map of subscribers for that job.
+The keys in the map are unique identifiers for each subscription (not client IDs, as a single client can have multiple subscriptions) and the values are the channels over which the log lines are sent to the subscribers.

 3. As the job generates output, it is written into the shared circular buffer in memory.
 If the buffer is full, new data starts overwriting the oldest data in the buffer.
-Each client's reader then reads from the buffer, starting at its own position.
-This enables each client to receive the job's output in real-time, irrespective of the timing of their streaming initiation.
+Each time new data is written to the buffer, all subscribers are notified and sent the new data.

-4. In the event of a client disconnecting or ceasing to stream the output, the associated reader and position can be discarded.
+4. In the event of a client disconnecting or ceasing to stream the output, it is removed from the map of subscribers.

+5. In the event that the job completes while streaming, the server continues to send any remaining output to the subscribers until all output has been sent.
+Once all output has been sent, the server sends a message to the subscribers indicating that the job has completed and the stream is ending.

+6. If the `Logs` API method is called after the job has already completed, the server sends all available output from the job to the client, followed by a message indicating that the job has completed and the stream is ending.
+If the output of the job is no longer available (for example, if it has been removed from the buffer to make room for other data), the server sends a message indicating that the output is not available.

 ## Implementation Details